marckean/AzureFirewall03/README.md

 <p style="text-align:center"><img src="AzureFirewall03.jpg" alt="Azure Firewall Hub & Spoke"></p>

-This **Gov** solution means you don't trust sending traffic out to the internet from within Azure, all traffic comes back on-prem with forced tunneling, then out via on-prem firewalls & proxies.
+This **Non Trust Public Cloud** option means you don't trust sending traffic out to the internet from within Azure, all traffic comes back on-prem with forced tunneling, then out via on-prem firewalls & proxies.
+This works by the customer avertising **0.0.0.0/0** from on-prem and the BGP route is propagated to the spoke vNets.

 This template creates 3 virtual networks (Servers vNet, Gateway vNet and a Hub vNet for an Azure Firewall).
 Also inclueded is a jumpbox VM with public IP with RDP access.

+The Azure Firewall can be used in this scenario to send traffic based on custom IP address ranges to other Azure vNets.

 Also created is a server VM with only a private IP, UDR route to point to AzureFirewall for the **ServersSubnet** and an AzureFirewall with 1 sample application rule (allowing *microsoft.com), 1 NAT rule for access to the **Server** uring port translation, port 3391 to port 3389 and 1 sample network rule.